 Research conducted in our college is key to the implementation of Vision 2020, Texas A&M University's academic master plan.
 Read on to learn how each unit in the College of Architecture contributes to the research portfolio of the Texas A&M System.

-Perhaps the most distinctive feature of the college's research initiative is the Research and Interdisciplinary Council (CRIC).
-Its mission is to develop broad-based, interdisciplinary cultures in the College which encourage the creation, dissemination and application of knowledge in the planning, design and construction of built and virtual environments.
+Our College Research and Interdisciplinary Council (CRIC) is committed to developing broad-based, interdisciplinary cultures in our college that encourage the creation, dissemination, and application of knowledge in the planning, design, and construction of built and virtual environments.